-A biogas heating system is the obvious on-site choice for anyone running a biogas plant, and these can either:
+A biogas heating system using boiler technology is the obvious on-site choice for anyone running a biogas plant, and these can either:

 – make use of a Combined Heat and Power System (CHP) Heat Exchanger utilizing the jacket heat otherwise wasted from a reciprocating gas-generator, or